andybarron/rusty-rogue/README.md

 ## Requirements

 * [Rust](http://www.rust-lang.org/), a new and totally awesome systems programming language.
-This project is currently using Rust 1.0 stable.
+This project is currently using Rust 1.43.1.
 * [Cargo](http://doc.crates.io/), Rust's wonderful package manager.
-May or may not be included with your Rust install.
+Should be included with your Rust install.
-* [SFML](http://www.sfml-dev.org/) version 2.2, a cross-platform multimedia library.
+* [SFML](http://www.sfml-dev.org/) version 2.5, a cross-platform multimedia library.
 Make sure to install the right version!
-* [CSFML](http://www.sfml-dev.org/download/csfml/) version 2.2.
+* [CSFML](http://www.sfml-dev.org/download/csfml/) version 2.5.
 C bindings for SFML.
 * All Rust libraries will be automatically downloaded and compiled by Cargo.
 (See `Cargo.toml` for the list.)

 ## Instructions